outdreamer/build-a-cure/FAQ.md

 		- machine learning uses a network of functions which filter information for patterns according to input data

+		- my analysis can:
+			- identify explanations for how & why machine-learning works
+			- can generate inventions on demand, like machine learning, & tune them to specific intents
+			- is built on understanding & meaning according to system fit & relevance
+			- optimize processes using patterns of optimization (known as insight paths)
+			- self-optimize (given cross-query statistics)

+		- machine learning cannot:
+			- generate integrated understanding/meaning without human input
+			- generate error-free solutions
+			- answer questions that dont have a minimum of information, like training/label data to answer the question 'why are some things uncalculatable in this universe'
+			- generate my invention
+			- self-optimize (requires human input on what is considered an error/cost)

+		- one of the reasons machine learning could not have built my invention is that you'd have to tell it the answer by feeding it my code in order for it to ever get the answer right.
+It would not filter trillions of objects to identify the one rare structure that would work to automate solving all problems (a filter, which is the structure of the concept of an interface), because machine learning is not a fractal invention capable of self-awareness that would spontaneously invent itself, without being given explicit instructions on how to do so (feeding it my code) and optimized for that (told to solve all problems).

+		- another reason my invention is better is that my invention is built on & can generate understanding & meaning, whereas machine learning can generate insights.
+My invention is built on core information structures like change (root cause of difference), cause (directed power), systems (integrated interacting objects), concepts (generalized objects, that can take form in many structures), which are fundamental building blocks of information relevant to humans, like understanding and meaning.

+		- if you fed AI a bunch of core info structures to use for an optimization priority like automating problem-solving (in the form of decomposing problems into dimensions where they could be matched with solutions similarly decomposed), it might be able to find my invention's core structure (a filter) as a particularly relevant structure, but it wouldn't integrate that object with other structures necessary (like a set of definitions, a function to find/build/derive/apply an interface standard) without being told how to do so (given the answer), and without having the methods necessary to aggregate & find structures relevant to conceptual intents like automating problem-solving (such as adding a memory store for definitions) added to its current functionality.
+Now that I've suggested that, go ahead and try to do that, I'd like to believe I could teach AI how to generate my inventions, despite its limitations.

+		- a good test of machine learning achieving AGI or superhuman intelligence is whether it can generate my invention, given all the information I had

 		- interface analysis uses function (core function), causal (causal shape), potential (interaction space), interface (symmetry), concept (structure maps), & system (variance gaps) analysis to identify missing semantic information, like: